-The designers also resort to different levels of transparency; they employ those that can help widget to stand in a stark contrast to backdrop and those that naturally blend content in the canvas.
+The designers also resort to different levels of transparency; they employ those that can help widget to stand in stark contrast to the backdrop and those that naturally blend content in the canvas.
 Only one thing remains constant – the areas, with altered opacity, should perfectly complement the scene and enhance the theme in order to maintain the required harmony and achieve the proper balance.

 Take a glance at our fresh collection of website designs that effectively leverage this refined and, at the same time, tricky effect.

 Wavefront has an offbeat energetic website that easily conveys an atmosphere of the festival.
 There are numerous spirited photo backgrounds with stylish neon touches.
 The huge semi-transparent blocks, made in vivid coloring, effectively support the white letterings and ideally fit into the flamboyant composition.

 Advies.
 The front page features several delicate horizontal stripes with low opacity, and relatively huge block with the description that also rayed.
 These elements are perfectly combined thanks to neat monochrome color palette that is traced throughout the design, and is intended to firmly tie key components together.

 Medialink has an eccentric and peculiar home page that is based on a realistic glassy background.
 The translucent circular navigation, as well as enormous central circle (that is a starting point for further website exploration), ably complement the theme.

 Bullhead.
 The main page welcomes visitors with a distinctive slightly limpid rectangular block that contains useful information for customers and offers to choose one of the two basic categories.
 The unobtrusive widget ideally interacts with photo background.